 Liberals want walkable communities, while conservatives prefer more room.
 Liberals prefer denser environments that maximize interaction in shared social spaces.
 Conservatives desire separation and distance imposed by car-centric suburbia.

-While this is fascinating for many reasons, the point here is that the marketing message for a typical exurban development (which I’ve also been paid to create) is very different from a walkable, transit-diverse walkable development.
+While this is fascinating for many reasons, the point here is that the marketing message for a typical exurban development is very different from a walkable, transit-diverse walkable development.

 Walkable Urban Development